“And whatever you do, do it heartily, as to the Lord and not to men”

 God wants us to view our employment from an eternal viewpoint.

 God is our ultimate employer.

 When the boss comes around, we patronize him.
-Licking the boots of the boss is not the best way to serve the Lord.
-Kicking people in the teeth below you is not the best way either!
+Licking the boss’s boots is not the best way to serve the Lord.
+Kicking people in the teeth below you is not the best way, either!
 Scripture does not recommend these things!

 If we keep God in view in everything we do at work, we honor God at our place of employment.